ibm-public-cos/crs-docs/index.md

 {% include custom/promo.html %}

 Information stored with IBM Cloud Object Storage is encrypted and dispersed across multiple geographic locations, and accessed through an implementation of the S3 API.
-This service makes use of the distributed storage technologies provided by IBM's Cloud Object Storage System.
+This service makes use of the distributed storage technologies provided by IBM's Cloud Object Storage System (formerly Cleversafe).

 Cross Region service provides higher durability and availability than using a single region at the cost of slightly higher latency.
 Regional service reverses those tradeoffs, and distributes objects across multiple availability zones within a single region.
 If a given region or availability zone is unavailable, the object store continues to function without impediment, and any missed changes are applied when the data center comes back online.